polyformproject/license-development/template.erb.md

 <% if perimeter or shield %>
 ## Noncompetitive Use

-This license lets you use, change, and share this software for any purpose except providing any product that competes with this software<% if shield %> or any product the licensor or any of its affiliates provides using this software<% end %>.
+<%= lets_you %> run, change, and share this software for any purpose except providing any product that competes with this software<% if shield %> or any product the licensor or any of its affiliates provides using this software<% end %>.

 ## Competition